Vitomirov/UpgradeTask/README.md

 Dotenv for environment variables

-Getting Started
+🏁 Getting Started
-1. Clone repository
+1. Clone the Repository
+Clone the project and navigate into the directory:

+Bash

 git clone https://github.com/Vitomirov/UpgradeTask
 cd UpgradeTask

-2. Create .env file
+2. Create .env File
+Create a file named .env in the root directory.

 Example .env: